 GoDaddy Server Backend

 Customer service is one of those things that’s easy to skip over when you are purchasing.
 The thing is, when you do need it…you really need it.
-I wouldn’t skip over it at all.
+I wouldn’t advise skipping over this consideration.

 The problem with customer service is that so much is anecdotal.
 The people with the worst experiences are the loudest.
 GoDaddy has some pretty horrible stories online about its customer service.
 They are actually quite infamous.